What are the latest funding news in the AI governance market? (June 2026)

 Who are they?

-AIM Intelligence provides enterprise AI security controls, including automated red teaming and real-time guardrails for generative AI systems.
+AIM Intelligence provides automated AI red-teaming and low-latency guardrails for models, agents, and multimodal AI systems.

 Geographical focus?